 Citi® Dividend Platinum Select® Visa® Card.
 The Citi Dividend Platinum Select Visa Card offers 1% cash back on everything with no tiers and 5% back this quarter and every quarter on changing categories like home improvement, travel and more, .
-Between 10/1/13 and 6/30/13 earn 5% cash back at Home Depot, Home furnishing stores and home and garden stores, with enrollment.
+Between 10/1/13 and 12/31/13, earn 5% cash back at Best Buy, department stores and toy stores, enrollment is quick and easy.
 There is no cap on the 5% back, except for the $300 overall cap on all dividend rewards annually.
 In addition, it offers an additional $100 bonus if you spend $500 within the first 3 months of the account opening.
 Finally, you can also get 0% introductory APR on balance transfers and purchases for 12 months.
 You may earn a total of up to $300 per calendar year.
 No annual fee.

 Fidelity® Investment Rewards® American Express® Card.
 The Fidelity Investment Rewards American Express Card earns 2% on all purchases, deposited into your eligible Fidelity account.
 No sign-up bonus currently available.
 No annual fee.

 The catch?
 You must open a brokerage trading account, IRA account, or 529 college savings plan with Fidelity, and all cash back earned must be deposited into that account.
 Withdrawals from IRA and 529 must be qualified according to IRS tax rules, or are subject to penalties.

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”